Liability Management

 End-of-life management is complex and time-consuming.
 The process includes:

+1. Battery Removal.
 Spent batteries are moved from their enclosure or container to an on-site warehouse for shipment preparation.
 If they are moved off-site, additional regulations apply.

-The U.S. Department of Transportation (DOT) has promulgated rules regarding outer packaging strength, how the batteries or assemblies are secured and more.
+3. Packaging for Waste Transport.
+The U.S. Department of Transportation (DOT) has promulgated rules regarding outer packaging strength and how the batteries or assemblies are secured.

+6. Record Retention.
 Comprehensive records must be kept for each shipment of universal waste sent from the handler to other facilities.

 Each step incurs significant labor and financial cost liabilities.
 In addition, certain obligations apply when batteries are removed from service, and if these are not met, stiff penalties may be imposed.